Aeller93/BeatlesAPI/README.md

 # BeatlesAPI
-Programming challenge done with PHP
+Programming challenge done with PHP <br>
 John, Paul, George and Ringo are planning to go on a magical mystery tour in their yellow submarine.
 In order for all their friends to be aboard they need a system to find out where to find them.

 The attached json file includes their guests, who invited them and their pickup locations.